IBM-Cloud/sandbox-benchmark-for-vpc/user-guide/sandbox-user-guide.md

 **Installing and setting up the BYO application:**

-When you initiates a setup for the BYO application, it allows you an option to pass a user-data script to install and set up their workload application.
+When you initiate a setup for the BYO application, you can pass a user-data script to install and set up your workload application.
 The only supported format is shell scripts.
-This user-data will be executed by cloud-init in the VSI and copied to the /var/lib/cloud/instance/ directory.
+This user-data is executed by cloud-init in the VSI and copied to the /var/lib/cloud/instance/ directory.
 You can find the execution logs of the user-data script in the /var/log/cloud-init-output.log file in the BYO application VSIs.
-Optionally, you can setup the IBM Cloud LogDNA service with BYO application VSIs to see the application installation logs.
+Optionally, you can set up the IBM Cloud LogDNA service with BYO application VSIs to see the application installation logs.

-Below is the sample installation script for BYO application.
-The sample script also shows how to setup up LogDNA Service if needed.
-You need to get the **LOGDNA_INGESTION_KEY** from LogDNA service and then replace it in the below script to enable the LogDNA for the BYO Application VSIs.
+The following example is a sample installation script for BYO application.
+The sample script also shows how to set up up LogDNA Service if needed.
+You need to get the **LOGDNA_INGESTION_KEY** from LogDNA service and then replace it in the following script to enable the LogDNA for the BYO application VSIs.

-**Sample script to install the user's workload:** Please note that the script below is a sample only, your script for your application may vary.
+**Sample script to install the user's workload:** The following script is a sample only; your script for your application might vary.

 ```
 #!/bin/bash